YOU are loved, you are valuable you have purpose! (John 3:16)

 He was in awe of you when He created you!

 He declared that you would resemble His Image, full of His joy, love, goodness, and righteousness.
 He spoke all your gifts and strengths into you and placed you in the world to bring heaven to earth.

 When Adam and Eve sinned in the garden of Eden, they rebelled against God.
 They wanted to be their own god.
 They lost the truth of who they were created to be and became separated from the Source of their identity.
 That is why they instantly felt naked, vulnerable, fearful, guilty, and shameful.
 We’ve been rebelling ever since.
 Even so, God still calls His creation “the apple of his eye.”
 Years after Adam and Eve lived, God continues to remind the human race that we were created a little lower than the heavenly beings.
 We are royalty because He crowned us with His glory and honor.
 He made us rulers over all creation — all the flocks, and herds and the beasts of the field, the birds of the air, and the fish of the sea.
+(Psalm 8:5)

 Rebellion against God has a price.
 You see, God is perfect, holy and just.
 Because He is a God of justice, His character could not allow our sin and rebellion to go unpunished.
-His Son Jesus volunteered to take that punishment by dying on the cross.
+His Son Jesus was willing to take that punishment by dying on the cross.
 God’s Word tells us about “the Lamb (Jesus) who was slaughtered before the world was made.”
 How could Jesus have died for our sins “before the world was made”?
-One day, after reading this and many other scriptures, I got a mental picture of what this must have looked like:
+One day, after reading this and many other scriptures, I got a mental picture of what this might have looked like:

 God Himself had a plan from the beginning of creation — to bring us back to our true identity.
 Jesus, His Son, would come and become one of us, and do what Adam didn’t do — completely obey God and live without sin.
 Once Jesus did that, He then qualified to be the perfect sacrifice for our sin.